 Cross Lisbon in the Metro to see the illuminated Oriente railway station, architect Santiago Calatrava’s contemporary interpretation of Gothic arches.
 The transport hub stands opposite the Vasco da Gama Mall, giving you an opportunity to shop for souvenirs from the trip.

-For views of the Vasco da Gama Bridge, which runs for more than 12 kilometres across the Tagus, stroll along the waterfront footpath before enjoying dinner in one of the modern restaurants with the park.
+For views of the Vasco da Gama Bridge, which runs for more than 12 kilometres (7.5 miles) across the River Tagus, stroll along the waterfront footpath before enjoying dinner in one of the modern restaurants in the park.

 Where to stay in Lisbon